 Impact on my business

 I chose to travel during the Christmas holidays, a period which is normally very quiet for my business.
-While I used my out-of-office auto-reply to explain that I was on holiday, I took my phone and laptop with me in case I had to reply to any urgent enquiries from existing clients.
+I used my out-of-office auto-reply to explain that I was on holiday.
+However, I took my phone and laptop with me in case I had to reply to any urgent enquiries from existing clients.
 Indeed, one such event occurred and I had to shut myself away in my hotel room for a day to manage a last-minute translation request.
 Being able to access the internet also meant that I was able to keep up-to-date with news, social media and the development of my new website.
 Overall I found it remarkably easy to keep on top of things, although I have had a lot of catching up to do regarding marketing and administration since I got back.

 That is not to say that my trip was not without its problems.
 In several of the hotels where I stayed the wifi access was less than adequate and I found myself having to search for nearby wifi hotspots in order to send important emails.
 The other main difficulty was peoples’ attitudes to my working while on holiday.
 I was occasionally accused of being “a bit anti-social” or “a bit of a workaholic” by my fellow travellers.
 However, they soon changed the subject when I pointed out that I can do my work from anywhere in the world and did not have to return to a stuffy office by a certain date.